Gramli/Scriper/README.md

 # Scriper
 Are you tired from everyday searching application and scripts?
 Using Scriper you can manage and run all yours scripts or applications from one place.
+Scriper is capable to run js/python/powershell/windows process scripts or .exe applications.
+You can for example schedule script/app run through simple UI or hide Scriper into Tray Menu and run script/app from it and much more..

 ![Scriper Example](/Images/scriper.png)